Australians rally at Parliament to demand justice for women - WTMJ

 “We will not be meeting behind closed doors,” she added.

-Morrison is standing by his Attorney-General Christian Porter over an allegation that he raped a 16-year-old girl when he was aged 17 in 1988.
+Morrison is standing by Attorney General Christian Porter over an allegation that he raped a 16-year-old girl when he was aged 17 in 1988.
 Porter denied the allegation.
 His accuser took her own life last year after withdrawing a complaint to police.

 Separately, Defense Minister Linda Reynolds has been criticized for failing to adequately support a young staffer who alleged she was raped by a more senior colleague in the minister’s office in Parliament House in 2019.